-In 2019, alongside PRI signatories, we co-led cobalt-specific engagements with Samsung SDI, Samsung Electronics and Volkswagen, and supporting discussions with Apple.
-We held discussions to establish the companies’ understanding of the situation, what actions they were taking to identify risks in the supply chain, and how they planned to implement the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+Newton Investment Management Ltd has engaged with a number of electronics and autos companies on responsible cobalt sourcing, both independently, and as part of collaborative efforts led by the PRI.
+This has included conversations with Samsung SDI, Samsung Electronics, Volkswagen and Apple.
+We held discussions to establish the companies’ understanding of the situation, what actions they were taking to identify risks in the supply chain, and how they planned to implement the OECD (Organisation for Economic Co-operation and Development) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 The guidance aims for greater transparency and auditing in the supply chain.

-In late 2019 we hosted an investor round table on responsible cobalt sourcing, with attendees including asset managers, NGOs, the PRI, and companies.
-This forum was used to candidly discuss the progress that has been made, and challenges that both investors and companies were encountering in improving the sourcing of cobalt, as well as insights on the ground from local NGOs.
+In late 2019, we also hosted an investor round table on responsible cobalt sourcing, with attendees including asset managers, non-governmental organisations (NGOs), the PRI and companies.
+This forum was used to candidly discuss the progress that has been made, and the challenges that both investors and companies were encountering in improving the sourcing of cobalt, as well as to take account of insights on the ground from local NGOs.